ordina-jworks/ordina-jworks.github.io/_posts/2016-12-12-Reactive-Programming-Spring-Reactor.md

 # Stephane Maldini @ JOIN 2016

-On 5 October 2016 we had the pleasure to welcome Stephane Maldini at our [JOIN event](https://ordina-jworks.github.io/conferences/2016/09/27/JOIN-2016.html)
+On 5 October 2016, we had the pleasure to welcome Stephane Maldini at our [JOIN event](https://ordina-jworks.github.io/conferences/2016/09/27/JOIN-2016.html)

 <img class="float-image p-image" src="{{ '/img/stephane-maldini.jpeg' | prepend: site.baseurl }}" alt="Stephane Maldini" style="width: 100px"/>

 A multi-tasker eating tech 24/7, Stephane is interested in cloud computing, data science and messaging.
 Leading the Reactor Project, Stephane Maldini is on a mission to help developers create reactive and efficient architectures on the JVM and beyond.
-He is also one of the main contributors for Reactive support in the upcoming Spring 5 framework.

-Which can be seen as the new standard for reactive applications in the Java world
+He is also one of the main contributors for Reactive support in the upcoming Spring 5 framework, which can be seen as the new standard for reactive applications in the Java world.

 > You can rewatch his [talk](https://www.youtube.com/watch?v=RU0yQhfybDg) on on our [Channel](https://www.youtube.com/channel/UCsebfWdqV7LqNNDMDvCESIA) on Youtube.